farzmehr/Live-ELK-Watcher/Offensive.md

 ### Reconnaissance and scanning

 All the public webpages on the Target 1 were visited to find any exposed sensitive information.
-The screenshot below shows that the web servvr uses the WordPress for content management.
+The screenshot below shows that the web server uses the WordPress for content management.

 ![WordPress](Images/WordPress.PNG)